lawrie/ulx3s_retro/README.md

 ### The 1950s

 The 1950s saw the creation of many machines based on vacuum tubes and the emergence of IBM as the major player.

-There are no current open source recreations of these machines.
+There is a Verilog version of the [IBM 650](https://www.allaboutcircuits.com/ip-cores/processor/i650/), which used vacuum tubes, and a VHDL implementation of the [IBM 1410](https://github.com/cube1us/IBM1410FPGA) which was one of the first transistor-based computers.

 ### The 1960s